 10. Check in

 A card to your pregnant friend who is more anxious than most about coronavirus.
 A bunch of flowers sent to your neighbour who’s powering through for the NHS.
-One positive thing about a crisis in 2020 is that there is a lot we can do from our sofas.
+One positive thing about a crisis these days is that there is a lot we can do from our sofas.

 Stay safe, everybody.